GenericMappingTools/pygmt/doc/install.md

 ### Not working transparency

-It is known that some combinations of GMT and ghostscript versions cause issues, especially regarding transparency:
+It is known that some combinations of GMT and Ghostscript versions cause issues, especially regarding transparency:

-- Use ghostscript 9.53-9.56 for GMT 6.3/6.4
+- Use Ghostscript 9.53-9.56 for GMT 6.3/6.4
-- Use ghostscript 10.03 or later for GMT 6.5
+- Use Ghostscript 10.03 or later for GMT 6.5